mads-bisgaard/bayesh/README.md

   ```sh
   echo "command -v bayesh > /dev/null && source <(bayesh --bash)" >> ~/.bashrc
   ```
-4. **Go!**
-   Close and reopen your shell to ensure Bayesh is visible.
-Run `bayesh --version` to double check.
-Hit `Ctrl-e` to open bayesh.

 ## How to Use Bayesh
 Bayesh is triggered by hitting `Ctrl-e` in your shell.